darwingrosse/AMT-Transcripts/README.md

 * `-a`: path to the audio file of the podcast
 * `-o`: offset where the spoken word part begins in seconds

 **Note**: The audio play/stop interface is minimal: Clicking on a word anywhere starts playing the podcast from that point on.
 But clicking also toggles between playing and pausing.
 You'll get the hang of it.
+You can also toggle play/pause by pressing the space bar.
 The audio files of the podcast are available [here](http://artmusictech.libsyn.com/).
+The rendered file is yellowish when it is connected to the audio podcast.
+The text with lighter background is clickable and the podcast will be played from there.
+Also the cursor changes to a hand when hovering above a word from where the podcast can be started.

 **Note**: options `-a` and `-o` are to be used only while fixing the transcriptions.
 When done with fixing, the HTML should be generated without tose two options,